HackerspaceBielefeld/Nextride2-infobeamer/README.md

 4. configure the constants.
 5. Run the application e.g. for linux

 ## Restrictions
 Please note!
 As N2i is currently under development not all features work reliable.
 Please use the latest release for a stable and secure version of N2i.

 ## Todos
 General:
 Admin dashboard:
-* move role management for "block" and "admin" to role_based_access
-* Add moderator role
-* Adjust admin dashboard to be accessible for mdoerators but exclude access for role managment
+* Rename admin area to management dashboard etc.
 * Implement method to increase users upload limit
 Unit testing
 * Setup unittests